-Yes you can really eat dandelions!
+Yes, you can really eat dandelions!
 They are versatile, nutritious and readily available!
-Spring is the ideal time to make a tasty vinegar to be used in summer salads.
+Spring is the ideal time to make tasty vinegar to be used in summer salads.

-Here are a few ideas what you can make with this common weed!
+Here are a few ideas that you can make with this common weed!

 To make homemade dandelion apple cider vinegar all you will need is fresh dandelions and apple cider vinegar!
 (White wine or white vinegar can be used as an alternative.)

-Last year I made my own cider vinegar with a jar of small, windfall apples from my tree and water with a little organic cider apple vinegar that contained the ‘mother’ (jelly like substance at the bottom of the bottle).
-This is inspired by the chef, Tom Hunt, (recipe here) so it only seems appropriate to make an infusion with dandelion and apple cider vinegar using dandelions from my allotment.
+Last year I made my own cider vinegar with a jar of small, windfall apples from my tree and water with a little organic cider apple vinegar that contained the ‘mother’ (jelly-like substance at the bottom of the bottle).
+This is inspired by the chef, Tom Hunt, (recipe here), which inspired me to make an infusion with dandelion and apple cider vinegar using dandelions from my allotment.

 You can make apple cider vinegar at any time of the year; it takes at least 6 weeks to create from start to finish.